 A shared IP means your emails are sending from the same IP address with several other organizations.
 When you're not sending on a dedicated IP you’ll be sending from a shared IP.
 Shared IPs offer benefits to certain types of senders.

 Shared IPs are great for seasonal and low-volume senders.

-Shared IP's are great for seasonal and low-volume senders.
-ISP's actually have minimum thresholds to meet to determine sender reputation.
+ISPs actually have minimum thresholds to meet to determine sender reputation.
 In many cases that minimum threshold is at least a 1-5k emails per day.
 Many senders don’t have subscriber lists this size or don’t send daily to meet this threshold.
-There's strength in numbers.
-The higher your email volume the easier it is for ISP's to get to know you and determine your inbox placement.
+There is strength in numbers.
+The higher your email volume, the easier it is for ISPs to get to know you and determine your inbox placement.

 Can I have a unique sender reputation using a shared IP?

 Yes.
 ISP filters have started reviewing several other factors around sender reputation; for example, many ISPs now measure domain reputation, URL reputation, and sender authentication through DKIM and SPF records.
 Our article about staying out of the spam folder is an excellent resource about how to get your emails to the inbox.
 Learn more

 How many senders are on shared IPs?

 WordFly shared IPs are shared with at least 10 senders.